Olive Leaf Extract: Benefits & Side Effects Of This Mediterranean-Diet-Approved Ingredient

 4. It's antibacterial, antifungal, and antiparasitic.

 Olive leaf extract has an antimicrobial effect against bacteria and fungi, too.
-In this lab study, various bacteria and fungi were immersed in an olive leaf extract solution, and after three hours, the extract killed almost all of them, including dermatophytes, which cause skin, nail, and hair infections, and E. coli, which can cause severe diarrhea and candida.
-(No idea what candida is?
-Here are 10 signs you have a candida overgrowth and what to do about it.)
+In this lab study6, various bacteria and fungi were immersed in an olive leaf extract solution, and after three hours, the extract killed almost all of them, including dermatophytes, which cause skin, nail, and hair infections, and E. coli, which can cause severe diarrhea and candida.

 5. It reduces inflammation and arthritis pain.